MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/shared-channels.md

 ## Get context in shared channels

 When the content UX is loaded in a shared channel, use the data received from `getContext` call for  shared channel changes.
-For more information, see[Get context in shared channels](~/tabs/how-to/access-teams-context.md#get-context-in-shared-channels)
+For more information, see [Get context in shared channels](~/tabs/how-to/access-teams-context.md#get-context-in-shared-channels)

 ## App permissions

 App permissions in shared channels follow host team's app roster and host tenant's app policy.
 You can customize the app permission for external members, if your app shares important information.
-You can use `Conversations API` and `users.info` method to determine appropriate data access of your app.

 ## Get direct shared channel membership